 Misoprostol Side Effects

-Some side effects of misoprostol may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for misoprostol may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by misoprostol.
 In the event that any of these side effects do occur, they may require medical attention.

 Some of the side effects that can occur with misoprostol may not need medical attention.
 As your body adjusts to the medicine during treatment these side effects may go away.
 Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
 If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common